 These are the media for the canister filter.
 This media is made up of a 5-gallon curved glass tank.
 The media consists of bio-balls, which are more of the traditional nonporous bio-filter media.

 As the name suggests, the media is suitable for canister filters.
-Therefore, if you are the owner of a freshwater aquarium tank that has the filtration from canister filter then bio-balls will be perfect for you.
+Therefore, if you are the owner of a freshwater aquarium tank that has filtration from a canister filter, then bio-balls will be perfect for you.

 Most of these bio-balls are built with blue and white LED lights.
 The LED lights are power efficient and the forms gleaming lights in your tank.

-- Are capable of adapting to all the canister series
+- Are you capable of adapting to all the canister series?

 - Has the bigger surface area providing good stimulation in biofiltration

 - Practical and suitable for freshwater tanks and marine aquariums without plants